Wall St Week Ahead-As rally in U.S. stocks rolls on, signs of caution grow

 NEW YORK, June 25 (Reuters) - The S&P 500 shook off concerns about a more hawkish Federal Reserve to post a record high this week, but activity in some areas of the market indicates concern over potential volatility ahead of key economic data and corporate profit reports.

 U.S. President Joe Biden’s embrace of a $1.2 trillion infrastructure spending deal has helped buoy indexes to fresh records, after worries that the Fed may unwind its easy money policies sooner than expected led to a brief swoon earlier this month.
-The benchmark S&P 500 is up over 13% this year after hitting a fresh record in the past week, as did the tech-heavy Nasdaq .IXIC.
+The benchmark S&P 500 is up about 14% this year after hitting a fresh record in the past week, as did the tech-heavy Nasdaq .IXIC.

 Underneath the hood, however, there are signs of caution.
 Short interest in the SPDR S&P 500 ETF Trust SPY.P increased to its highest level this year since last week's Fed meeting, suggesting investors have been adding more downside protection, JP Morgan analysts said in a recent note.

-At the same time, gains this month have been more concentrated, as investors pile back into the big technology stocks that led markets higher last year and for most of the past decade.
-As of Thursday, the equal-weight S&P 500 .SPXEW had fallen 0.5% in June, while the benchmark index was up 1.5%, a sign the average stock is lagging that some investors also view as evidence of waning confidence in the strength of the market's advance.
+At the same time, gains this month have been more concentrated, as investors piled back into the big technology stocks that led markets higher last year and for most of the past decade.

+The benchmark S&P index, heavily weighted toward technology stocks, is up 1.8% this month, but the average S&P stock has lagged.
+The equal-weighted S&P 500 .SPXEW is up just 0.3% in June, which some investors view as a sign of waning confidence in the broader market.

 “The market has maybe dodged a few scares and as we look ahead to the second half... there are probably some more risks ahead than there were a few months ago,” said James Ragan, director of wealth management research at D.A.
 Davidson.